apollosolutions/operation-collection-tester/README.md

 ### Requirements

-* User API key (created in [Personal Settings](https://studio.apollographql.com/user-settings/api-keys)), not a graph API key,
+- User API key (created in [Personal Settings](https://studio.apollographql.com/user-settings/api-keys)), not a graph API key
-* Graph schema within Apollo Studio and an [Operation Collection](https://www.apollographql.com/docs/studio/explorer/operation-collections/) configured
+- Graph schema within Apollo Studio and an [Operation Collection](https://www.apollographql.com/docs/studio/explorer/operation-collections/) configured
-* Connection to Apollo Studio from running machine
+- Connection to Apollo Studio from running machine

 ### Basic Usage

-By default, the tool will use all operation collections within an account.
+By default, the tool will use all operation collections within an account, executing only the queries.

 ```sh
 npx github:@apollosolutions/operation-collection-tester test --endpoint http://localhost:4000/graphql